atelier rose

 - 1x/monthly workshop, 2 hours per meeting

-- Discussions on craft, routine, writing exercises
+- Discussions on craft, routine, technique, and writing exercises/prompts

 - Listening and reading list/recommendations

 *Some experience in music, writing, and/or songwriting is recommended, though it is not explicitly necessary.
 This will not be a workshop on how to write songs, nor will it explicitly teach the structure of songwriting.
-Rather, this is a space to workshop songs, whether in progress or completed, and receive personalized feedback with some tailored technique / teachings weaved in.
-If you're not sure if this workshop is right for you, feel free to reach out at atelierrose.paris@gmail.com to discuss your experience, goals, or with any questions.
+Rather, this is a space to workshop your existing songs, whether in progress or completed, and receive personalized feedback with some tailored technique / teachings weaved in.
+If you're not sure if this workshop is right for you, feel free to reach out at atelierrose.paris@gmail.com to discuss your experience, goals, or any other questions.

 Creative Writing Atelier